Internet Archive: Copyright issues

 In November 2005, free downloads of Grateful Dead concerts were removed from the site, following what seemed to be disagreements between some of the former band members.
 John Perry Barlow identified Bob Weir, Mickey Hart, and Bill Kreutzmann as the instigators of the change, according to an article in The New York Times.
-Phil Lesh, a founding member of the band, commented on the change in a November 30, 2005, posting to his personal web site:

-It was brought to my attention that all of the Grateful Dead shows were taken down from Archive.org right before Thanksgiving.
-I was not part of this decision making process and was not notified that the shows were to be pulled.
-I do feel that the music is the Grateful Dead's legacy and I hope that one way or another all of it is available for those who want it.
+Phil Lesh supported keeping the concerts free.
 A November 30 forum post from Brewster Kahle summarized what appeared to be the compromise reached among the band members.
 Audience recordings could be downloaded or streamed, but soundboard recordings were to be available for streaming only.
 Concerts have since been re-added.

 In February 2016, Internet Archive users had begun archiving digital copies of Nintendo Power, Nintendo's official magazine for their games and products, which ran from 1988 to 2012.
 The first 140 issues had been collected, before Nintendo had the archive removed on August 8, 2016.
 In response to the take-down, Nintendo told gaming website Polygon, "[Nintendo] must protect our own characters, trademarks and other content.
 The unapproved use of Nintendo's intellectual property can weaken our ability to protect and preserve it, or to possibly use it for new projects".

 In August 2017, the Department of Telecommunications of the Government of India blocked the Internet Archive along with other file-sharing websites, in accordance with two court orders issued by the Madras High Court, citing piracy concerns after copies of two Bollywood films were allegedly shared via the service.
 The HTTP version of the Archive was blocked but it remained accessible using the HTTPS protocol.

 In 2023, the Internet Archive became a popular site for Indians to watch the first episode of India: The Modi Question, a BBC documentary released on January 17 and banned in India by January 20.
 The video was reported to have been removed by the Archive on January 23.
 The Internet Archive then stated, on January 27, that they had removed the video in response to a BBC request under the Digital Millennium Copyright Act.

+By 2026, The New York Times and The Guardian are among the outlets concerned about scraping of the Internet Archive of their content as a way to get around the defenses against scraping from their own websites.
+Some news organizations are restricting the Internet Archive's crawlers.